-Although the theory of 1-dimensional TDA is a powerful tool helping people understand data, the data cloud itself may naturally contain more than one parameter.
-Analyzing one parameter at a time is not only time-consuming but also information-losing: because taking one parameter at a time only gives a slice of the feature by fixing the other parameters.
-Multi-parameter topological data analysis has promising application potential in dealing with higher-dimensional data clouds, however, the theory of multi-parameter TDA is currently under development.
-It is known that, when there are multiple parameters, it is impossible to obtain a classification theorem, and such a theorem is crucial in order to generalize the notion of barcodes to the higher dimensions.
+Although the theory of 1-parameter TDA is a powerful tool helping people understand data, the data cloud itself may naturally contain more than one parameter.
+Analyzing one parameter at a time is not only time-consuming but also information-losing because taking one parameter at a time only gives a slice of the feature by fixing the other parameters.
+Multi-parameter topological data analysis has promising application potential in dealing with higher-dimensional data clouds; however, the theory of multi-parameter TDA is currently under development.
+It is known that when there are multiple parameters, it is impossible to obtain a classification theorem, and such a theorem is crucial in order to generalize the notion of barcodes to the higher dimensions.

 I am interested in both theoretical and applied aspects of Topological Data Analysis and Topological Robotics.
 On the theoretical side, in particular, I am currently developing my understanding and pursuing my research in the following topics:

 projective and injective modules over the incidence algebra on a (locally-finite) poset;

 exact structures of persistence modules over a (locally-finite) poset.